 - Farm Animals

 - School House

 All participants including students, teachers, and parents will find it to be a very enjoyable and educational experience.

-Let Ross Farm serve you with this unique opportunity of hands-on learning.
+Let Ross Farm serve you with this unique opportunity for hands-on learning.

-Enjoying education, while learning this real, living history experience will support classroom discussions on the early setters in Nova Scotia.
+Enjoying education, while learning this real, living history experience will support classroom discussions on the early settlers in Nova Scotia.